weikaih/chroma-lab-web/site/content/_index.md

 ---
-title: "太仓克洛玛生物技术有限公司"
+title: 太仓克洛玛生物技术有限公司
 subtitle: Chroma Bio Ai + Bio
-image: /img/home-jumbotron.jpg
+image: img/chroma-1.png
 blurb:
   heading: 太仓克洛玛生物技术有限公司的強項?
-    text: "Chroma Bio Lab ....."
+  text: Chroma Bio Lab .....
 intro:
-    heading: "What we offer"
+  heading: What we offer
-    text: "Chroma Bio Lab is ....."
+  text: Chroma Bio Lab is .....
 products:
   - image: img/illustrations-coffee.svg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+    text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+Check our post or contact us directly for current availability.
   - image: /img/illustrations-coffee-gear.svg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
   heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
+  text: Coffee is an amazing part of human culture but it has a dark side too –
+    one of colonialism and mindless abuse of natural resources and human lives.
     We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---